slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

   * `stallguard_result` Stator angle shift detected by the driver.
   * `motor_load` Percentage off stall calculated from StallGuard result and set StallGuard threshold.
 100% = stalled
   * `actual_current` Active current setting.
 Either IRUN or IHOLD value.
+  * `pwm_scale_sum` Actual PWM duty cycle.
+This value is used for scaling the values CUR_A and CUR_B read from the sine wave table.
+  * `pwm_scale_auto` 9 Bit signed offset added to the calculated PWM duty cycle.
+This is the result of the automatic amplitude regulation based on current measurement.
+  * `pwm_ofs_auto` Automatically determined offset value.
+  * `pwm_grad_auto` Automatically determined gradient value.

 * All other from [Sensor][base-sensor-component]

 ### Sensorless homing